jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Sentiment Analysis Sample App][7]

-DevOps Services automatically generated a configuration for your project.
+Bluemix DevOps Services automatically generated a configuration for your project.
 However, you're going to create your own configuration, so you first must reset Pipeline:

 ![Deleting a preconfigured Pipeline][25]